draftm0de/github.workflows/.github/actions/version-reader/README.md

 ## Use Cases

 - Read version from package.json for tagging or releases
-- Get the latest version from a target branch for version bumping
+- Get the latest version from a branch for version bumping
 - Works great with feature branches that don't have version information

 ## Notes

-- For `type: target`, use `fetch-depth: 0` to fetch all tags
+- For `type: branch`, use `fetch-depth: 0` to fetch all tags
 - Supported version formats: `v1.0.1`, `1.0.1`, `v1.0.1+build`, `1.0.1+build`
 - See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed implementation logic